Direct Access for Answers to Conjunctive Queries with Aggregation: Locally Annotated Databases

 When dealing with $R$-annotated databases, we can replace the annotation of the facts of $R$ with a new extra attribute, added to $R$, and then reason about orders that involve the annotation by considering orders that involve the new attribute instead.
 To do so, we introduce the following variations of a query and order.
 Let $Q$ be a full acyclic \cqstar without self-joins.
-For a relation symbol $R$ of $Q$, we define the \e{$R$-deannotation} of $Q(\vec x, \star, \vec z)$ to be the CQ $Q_R$ obtained as follows, where we denote by $\phi_S$ the atom of a relation symbol $S$. \begin{itemize} \item In the head, replace $\star$ with a new variable $y$. \item If, in addition, $\var(\phi_R)$ contains only variables from $\vec x$, then in the head of $Q_R$, advance $y$ to be immediately after the last variable of $\phi_R$. \item For each relation $S$ of $Q$, if $\var(\phi_R) \subseteq \var(\phi_S)$ then place $y$ after the last position of $\phi_S$. \end{itemize}
+For a relation symbol $R$ of $Q$, we define the \e{$R$-deannotation} of $Q(\vec x, \star, \vec z)$ to be the CQ $Q_R$ obtained as follows, where we denote by $\varphi_S$ the atom of a relation symbol $S$. \begin{itemize} \item In the head, replace $\star$ with a new variable $y$. \item If, in addition, $\var(\varphi_R)$ contains only variables from $\vec x$, then in the head of $Q_R$, advance $y$ to be immediately after the last variable of $\varphi_R$. \item For each relation $S$ of $Q$, if $\var(\varphi_R) \subseteq \var(\varphi_S)$ then concatenate $y$ to the variable sequence of $\varphi_S$. \end{itemize}